• Skip to primary navigation

 Jump to Recipe Print Recipe

-The thing I love about a traybake is it's simplicity.
+The thing I love about a traybake is it's simplicity and this deliciously easy Cinnamon Apple Cake made from scratch is as simple as it gets.

 If ever you fancy a cake and can't be asked with the faff, a traybake is the perfect cake to make.